-Returning ‘GMA’ Anchor Michael Strahan Charms In Houston, After Refusing To Return From Greek Yacht Trip Early
+Returning ‘GMA’ Anchor Michael Strahan Charms In Houston After Refusing To Return From Greek Yacht Trip Early

-Good Morning America anchor, Michael Strahan, has returned to his hometown of Houston, where the embattled Lone Star state was challenged by the horrific destruction of Hurricane Harvey.
+Good Morning America anchor Michael Strahan has returned to his hometown of Houston, where the embattled Lone Star state was challenged by the horrific destruction of Hurricane Harvey.

 While at his alma mater, C.E.
-King High School in northeast Houston, the ever-charming Strahan gave out as many high-fives as hugs, while the Cathy Heller song “Heart of a Hero” played in the background.
+King High School in northeast Houston, the ever-charming Strahan gave out as many high-fives as hugs while the Cathy Heller song “Heart of a Hero” played in the background.

 Strahan spoke to a lot of student heroes that shared their stories of rescue and survival.

 According to ABC News, Strahan asked student players to share their own hurricane survival stories.
-One player, Desmond Johnson, waded in neck-high water, with his one-year-old niece holding tight on his shoulders.
+One player, Desmond Johnson, waded in neck-high water with his 1-year-old niece holding tight on his shoulders.
 Johnson carefully took them to safety, while he held onto her tightly, realizing this was a life and death situation.

 Another player, Dominic Thompson, saved his brother and sister, as both of his parents could not swim.
-A true hero, he kept his siblings calm with his brave words, and saved them both.
+A true hero, he kept his siblings calm with his brave words and saved them both.

 “I just told ’em that it’s gonna be OK, and I got them.”

 Strahan was not just there to tell stories.
 Along with fellow NFL Hall of Fame football player Deion Sanders, Strahan was there to share some good news to the C.E.
-King Pathers, the school’s football team that went through such a horrific experience.
+King Panthers, the school’s football team that went through such a horrific experience.
 Sanders announced that they were now all going to be outfitted by Under Armour.

 So much love and respect for my brotha @DeionSanders.
 Driving to Houston super early this morning from Dallas to https://t.co/lLcnkAMjNb pic.twitter.com/SIMLZXYjeg